ThinkLoveShare/sources/content/hacking/pwn_3of4_saperliropette.fr.md

 <img class="img_med" src="/hacking/pwn_3of4_saperliropette/like_a_boss.gif" alt="like_a_boss" >

-A très vite pour plus de pwn !
+A très vite pour encore plus de pwn !